-Other fugitives of 1755, fifteen hundred, according to one authority, succeeded in reaching Ouebec.
-Here their lot was a hard one.
-Bigot and his myrmidons plundered everybody, and the starving Acadians did not escape.
-They had managed to bring with them a little money and a few household treasures, of which they were soon robbed.
-For a time they were each allowed but four ounces of bread a day, and were reduced, it is said, to searching the gutters for food.
-To add to their miseries smallpox broke out among them and many perished from the disease.
-After Quebec surrendered and the victorious British army entered the gates, some two hundred of them, under the leadership of a priest, Father Coquart, who apparently had a passport from 1 Placide Gaudet, 'Acadian Genealogy and Notes,' Canadian Archives Report.
-1905. vol. ii, part iii, Appendix A, p. xv.
 General Murray, marched through the wilderness to the headwaters of the St John and went down to Fort Frederick at the mouth of that river.
 Colonel Arbuthnot, the British commandant there, treated them generously.
 In 1761, however, many Acadians at the St John were seized and deported to Halifax, where they were held as prisoners of war, but were provided with rations and given 'good wages for road-making.'
-1 Of those who escaped this deportation, some established themselves on the Kennebecasis river and some went up the St John to St Anne's, now But even here the Acadians Fredericton. were not to have a permanent home.
-Twenty years later, when the war of the Revolution ended and land was needed for the king's disbanded soldiers, the lands of the Acadians were seized.
-Once more the unfortunate people sought new homes, and found them at last along the banks of Chaleur Bay and of the Madawaska, where thousands of their descendants now rudely cultivate the fields and live happy, contented lives.
-The deportation did not bring peace to Nova Scotia.
-Acadians of New Brunswick and of those who had sought refuge in the forest 1 MacMechan in Canada and its Provinces, vol. xiii, p.
-115.
+1 Of those who escaped this deportation, some established themselves on the Kennebecasis river and some went up the St John to St Anne's, now Fredericton.
+But even here the Acadians were not to have a permanent home.
+Twenty years later, when the war of the Revolution B ended and land was needed for the king's or disbanded soldiers, the lands of the Acadians if were seized.
+Once more the unfortunate people sought new homes, and found them at in last along the banks of Chaleur Bay and of ta the Madawaska, where thousands of their descendants now rudely cultivate the fields and to live happy, contented lives.